tvlfyi/tvix/store/docs/api.md

 This document outlines the design of the API exposed by tvix-store, as well as other implementations of this store protocol.

+This document is meant to be read side-by-side with [castore.md](./castore.md) which describes the data model in more detail.

 The store API has four main consumers:

 1. The evaluator (or more correctly, the CLI/coordinator, in the Tvix